 Pharmacists are responsible for drug therapy and drug distribution and must possess the scientific and technical knowledge necessary to evaluate drug therapy for each individual patient.
 They must develop skill in personal relations with patients and other health professionals.
 Above all, they must be able to make good use of acquired knowledge and experience in arriving at sound judgments and policy decisions.

 Physical Therapists assess and treat disabilities and promote wellness to individuals of all ages.
-Their primary objective is to promote optimum human health and function.
+Their primary objective is to promote human health and function through movement therapies.
 The physical therapist conducts physical evaluations to determine the patient’s potential for rehabilitation and lifestyle changes indicated, as well as educates the patient and family.

 The physician assistant (PA) practices medicine with the supervision of a physician.
 As a result of extensive medical training, the PA can assume many tasks traditionally performed only by a medical doctor, thereby helping the physician to be more efficient.
 The PA diagnoses and treats a wide range of common medical problems, and assists the physician in the management of complex chronic illnesses.
 Many PAs make hospital and nursing home rounds and assist in surgery.
 A very important part of the PA’s role is to educate the patient and the community about illness, family planning, social services, health hazards, baby and child care, and other aspects of health promotion and disease prevention.

 Public health is the science and art of creating healthy communities through education, research, and promotion of healthy lifestyles.
 In public health, the focus is on health promotion and disease/injury prevention, in contrast to the medical model of care, which focuses more heavily upon diagnosing and treating illnesses and conditions after they occur.